simplybusiness/Kiln/docs/integration_testing.md

 ## Starting the stack
 Once you've built the required docker images and generated the PKI using the `gen_certs.sh` script, you can bring up a Kiln stack.
 This requires two terminals, because Kiln expects that the Kafka cluster is ready to accept incoming connections when it starts.

 In the first terminal, run `docker-compose up zookeeper kafka`.
-Once this has finished starting up and you see a message in the console output about the ToolReports topic being created, you can bring up the data-collector by running `docker-compose up data-collector` in the second terminal.
+Once this has finished starting up and you see a message in the console output about the ToolReports topic being created, you can bring up the data-collector and report-parser by running `docker-compose up data-collector report-parser` in the second terminal.
 You initially won't see any output from the data-collector, but you can check it's working by sending an HTTP request to it and checking that a log line is printed.

 ## Connecting the console consumer
-To check the full flow of messages being consumed from the Kafka ToolReports topic, the easiest way is to start a Kafka console consumer.
+To check the full flow of messages being consumed from the Kafka DependencyEvents topic, the easiest way is to start a Kafka console consumer.
 To do this, you need to `docker exec` into the Kafka broker container and from there you can start the console consumer.

 Run `docker exec -it kiln_kafka_1 bash` to get a shell within the running Kafka container.

-Then to start the console consumer, run `$KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic ToolReports --consumer.config /tls/client-ssl.properties --from-beginning`.
+Then to start the console consumer, run `$KAFKA_HOME/bin/kafka-console-consumer.sh --bootstrap-server kafka:9092 --topic DependencyEvents --consumer.config /tls/client-ssl.properties --from-beginning`.
 Now if you send a valid HTTP request to the data-collector, you should see a serialised Avro message printed in this terminal.

 ## Running a tool image against a local Kiln stack
 Using the Bundler-audit tool image as an example, this command will start the tool, mounting the current working directory for analysis and report it to a locally running Kiln stack: `docker run -it -v "${PWD}:/code" --net host -e SCAN_ENV="Local" -e APP_NAME="Railsgoat" -e DATA_COLLECTOR_URL="http://localhost:8081" kiln/bundler-audit:master-latest`